John C. Clark: Tenure in Congress

 In 1826, he was elected to the United States House of Representatives 21 District and he served in the 20th United States Congress, March 4, 1827 to March 3, 1829.
 He resumed practicing law and in 1836 returned to the U.S. House, again representing the 21st District.
 He began his term as a Democrat, but switched to the Whig Party in 1837 because he favored continuation of the Second Bank of the United States rather than the independent Treasury favored by President Martin Van Buren and the Democrats.
-Clark was re-elected to Congress as a Whig in 1838 and 1840, ultimately serving in the 25th, 26th, and 27th Congresses (March 4, 1837 – March 3, 1843).
+Clark was re-elected to Congress as a Whig in 1838 and 1840, ultimately serving in the 25th, 26th, and 27th Congresses, serving from March 4, 1837 to March 3, 1843.

-Later career and death
+Later career

 Clark did not run for re-election in 1842, and resumed practicing law.
 He later moved to Chemung County and became active in the lumber business.
 Following the Whig victory in the 1848 election for President, Clark was appointed First Auditor of the Treasury and he served from August 2, 1849, to October 31, 1849.
 He was Solicitor of the United States Treasury from October 31, 1849, until his death.

+Death and burial

 Clark died in Elmira on October 25, 1852.
 He was buried at St. Peter's Churchyard in Bainbridge.